virualdo/chuangmi_ir/doc/smart_mi_fan.md

     token: !secret fan_key
 ```

-- Addition usage.
+#### Advanced setup

 You can create some virtual devices to control fan's speed, oscillation, natural wind mode.
-  Add this example config to your HASS configuation.yaml
+Add the following example to your `configuation.yaml` file:

 ```
 group: